- (0)20 3929 9046 (sales only)

 All the more popular instruments have advice on learning the instrument - this is especially aimed at the young musician deciding what instrument to learn.
 The expert advice is also useful for parents to read, so that they can understand what is involved in learning and buying a particular type of instrument.

-Here is the main lesson topic page.
+Here is the main lesson topic page for the UK (the US edition is different).
 New lessons are added regularly, so this group of main lesson topics could already be out of date.

 Each lesson covers a number of areas (see the list of topics in a lesson on the drum kit below).
 Sometimes there won't be time to cover everything in a single class lesson.